arup-group/osmox/README.md

-# OSM Ox
+# OSMOX

 A tool for extracting locations and features from OpenStreetMap (OSM) data.

 ## Why?

 We use OSMOX to extract locations from OSM for city or national scale agent based models.
-In particulae, the focus tends to be on extracting buildings and their designated usages, for example `homes`, `schools`, `medical facilities` and `places of work`.
+In particular, the focus tends to be on extracting buildings and their designated usages, for example `homes`, `schools`, `medical facilities` and `places of work`.
 However, this can also be abstracted to other objects such as transit, parks or land use.

 Under the hood, OSMOX is a collection of labelling and GIS-type operations: